 class="max-h-20 border border-dashed border-gray-300 p-2.5 bg-gray-100"

-To make this solution even more robust with Tailwind, you could use Tailwind’s @apply
+>To make this solution even more robust with Tailwind, you could use Tailwind’s @apply directive in your CSS to create a reusable class:

 @layer components {